janko/janko.io/_posts/2026-05-26-extending-ruby-lsp-with-prism.md

 }
 ```

 Here we can see Ruby LSP returned the location of the `class ... end` block (`targetRange`) as well as the constant name the editor should select (`targetSelectRange`).
-Notice that the `result` field is an array, allowing for multiple locations in case the class is re-opened more than once (which Zed will open a [multibuffer]).
+Notice that the `result` field is an array, allowing for multiple locations in case the class is re-opened more than once (for which Zed will open a [multibuffer]).

 ## Custom add-on

 Back to the task at hand.
-I needed to test it out my Ruby LSP extension locally first.
+I needed to test out my Ruby LSP extension locally first.
 It turns out Ruby LSP will automatically pick up any add-ons in your project directory, they just need to match `**/ruby_lsp/**/addon.rb`.
 So, I put mine in `lib/ruby_lsp/my_app/addon.rb`:

 ```rb
 # lib/ruby_lsp/my_app/addon.rb